TD22057/insteon-mqtt/doc/quick_start.md

    there.

    ```
-   source imenv/bin/activate
+   source venv/bin/activate
    insteon-mqtt start config.yaml
    ```

-5) Download Insteon device database for every device.
+5) Download an Insteon device database for every device.
 This may take awhile and battery operated devices (motion sensors, remotes, etc) will fail because they aren't awake.

    ```
    insteon-mqtt config.yaml refresh-all